 While on your walk, Lekhraj encourages you to put away your phone and focus on looking around you, finding moments of beauty and joy you may have never noticed before.
 This small gratitude practice can make a big difference in soothing your mind and body.

-Here's a fun one: Many of us make wish lists of things we want to accomplish or places we want to go before we die, but when you're not feeling your best, life coach Cindy Shaw suggests flipping that activity on its head.
+Here's a fun one: Many of us make wish lists of things we want to accomplish or places we want to go before we die, but when you're not feeling your best, CEO of The Better Brain Academy, Cindy Shaw suggests flipping that activity on its head.
 "When you're having a bad day, adjust your personal narrative and make a reverse bucket list," she says.
 Get out a sheet of paper and a pen (yes, real paper, not your phone) and list everything you're proud or grateful that you've learned, done, or achieved.

 "You can do this chronologically over the span of your entire life, for the last year or month," says Shaw.
 "It's really up to you how specific you want to be or how long you want to make your list.
 This is a quick way to shift out of a hypercritical mood and into one that's more constructive and healthy."